danpratl/white-paper/README.md

 University research brought us the internet itself when a professor at UCLA sent the first transmission from one computer to another computer in Stanford in 1969.
 ARPANet further connected Universities working for DARPA and the internet was born.

-Yet some of our brightest minds are stuck in frustrating PhD programs.
-AlumniDAO aims to re-invigorate the tradition of research, development, and re-align incentives for the commercialization of bleeding edge technologies.
+Yet some of our brightest minds are stuck in frustrating PhD programs and collaborations across institutions and focus areas is difficult.
+AlumniDAO aims to re-invigorate the tradition of research, development, collaboration and re-align incentives for the commercialization of bleeding edge technologies.
 # Principles of the DAO:
 - The DAO will not be anonymous in order to conduct commercial affairs offline.
 - The DAO will be truly decentralized and run based on majority consensus.
 No one person shall ever hold above 10% of the outstanding tokens.